felippe-regazio/unilight/README.md

 Special thanks to David Konrad, which created the module `Unicode Variations` that can modify a unicode string and apply new variations.
 This is used by Unilight to highlight the string.

 Special thanks to Helios (ASVD) that created Microlight Highlighter.
-His `parsing techiniques` where a strong inspiration and direct reference to Unilight parser, which uses part of his code.
+His `parsing techiniques` were a strong inspiration and direct reference to Unilight parser, which uses part of his code.